josiahlindsey/azure-cloud-networking-hub-spoke-topology-lab/README.md

 ## What is Hub and Spoke?

-Microsft Learn lists Hub and Spoke as "one of the network topologies recommended by the Cloud Adoption Framework".
+Microsoft Learn lists Hub and Spoke as "one of the network topologies recommended by the Cloud Adoption Framework".

 An Azure network topology is a critical element of a landing zone architecture because it defines how applications can communicate with one another.